1921 FOOTBALL SEASON RESULTS

 Match report: Coolamon footballers added additional lustre to their brilliant deeds of the season on Saturday last, when they gained an emphatic victory over Leeton in the first semi-final for the Hardingham Cup and a set of gold medals donated by the SWDFA League.
 The convincing ground was at Matong, and the special trains from Junee and Leeton conveyed a very large crowd of football fans and supporters of each club to view the match.
 Fine weather was the order, but t was a shade on the warm side for strenuous football.
 The west-enders were represented by their full strength, whilst O Cooper and Jack Dawe were missing from Coolamon's chosen 18.
 Each team was preceded onto the field by their mascots, the diminutive Jeff Burley being Coolamon's chosen one, whilst little, Bonnie Washington headed the Leeton 18.

-For the first three quarters and a few minutes of the final the contest was hotly waged, and the game seemed either sides, but Coolamon then "put it all over" Leeton, who at one stage looked like almost certain winners but Coolamon came again with their usual final burst and found the "blues" wanting when the pressure was applied.
+For the first three quarters and a few minutes of the final the contest was hotly waged, and the game seemed either side, but Coolamon then "put it all over" Leeton, who at one stage looked like almost certain winners but Coolamon came again with their usual final burst and found the "blues" wanting when the pressure was applied.

 By the win Coolamon still have a "double-barrelled" chance of annexing the 1921 premiership.
 Leeton and their army of supporters were keenly disappointed at their defeat, but the opinion was unanimous that the best team had won the day.